-I especially like the variant on this below, which has been ripped straight from my current vault:
+Version 2 I especially like the variant on this below, which has been ripped straight from my current vault:

 On the intermediate level, the fellow comes along and sees an unpowered trash compactor.
 But then he spies the droid, who will move down a tile when he does, hitting the button.
 So he bravely steps out into empty space, only to land heavily, crushing his legs and dying a lingering termination.

 Why did he terminate?
 Because there isn't actually any power coming into the gravity trench from the droids side.
-Instead the power to the trash compactor is turned on by doing a little magic dance somewhere far, far away in the maze.
+Instead, the power to the trash compactor is turned on by doing a little magic dance somewhere far, far away in the maze.
 Oh, and incidentally this trash compactor works as a double bluff when it has been powered on.
 Because the even more eagle eyed expert viewers will notice that's a toggle pressure switch (starts on) which the droid is about to step on, which if they're wrong could switch off the power after all...

-Player walks into the terminal from the right.
+The player walks into the terminal from the right.
 Up the top, there's open ground (with scary bots protections and lots of droids, maybe an electric door in plain view).
 Through the door could be anything, maybe even an angry terminator droid!

 So, because of his initially limited visibility, he takes a step down onto the first grid which doesn't seem to have any power.
 He sees the third grid around the corner, but figures he's still safe.
-However when he moves on to the second grid, suddenly the little droidgie sees him and gets agitated.
+However when he moves on to the second grid, suddenly the little tracker droid sees him and gets agitated.
 If he moves backwards, he gets fried.
 If he moves right, he gets fried.
 The only ways out are:

-- Use some wire cutter
+- Use some wire cutters

 So, for $250 you have a basic trap which potentially costs $400 to circumvent.
-Upgrade the droid to a terminator droid, you then have the choice of either drugging him and leaving a landmine in the passage, or spending $1,200 to shoot him.
+Upgrade the droid to a Terminator Droid, you then have the choice of either drugging him and leaving a landmine in the passage, or spending $1,200 to shoot him.